 The allocation of parental rights and responsibilities can be handled via agreements between the parents themselves alone, with the help of attorneys, or with the help of a mediator and the attorneys.
 During mediation, a third party who is neutral in the case will work with the parents to help them make these decisions and create a final plan together, which then has to be approved by the court.
 If the parents can’t come to any agreements or become completely stuck on an issue, they may have to go to court and have the judge decide for them.
 The judge will weigh many factors before making these decisions, including the wishes of all involved, the relationships between the parties and other relevant factors.
 It’s generally preferable for parents to reach agreements on their own without having the court step in and decide for them.

 Your rights and responsibilities as a parent will play a defining role in your relationship with your child going forward.
-Contact the trusted and dedicated team at The Burnham Law Firm to schedule a consultation about your case today.
+Contact the trusted and dedicated team at Burnham Law to schedule a consultation about your case today.